ManicEuphoria/raycast_mem_monitor/README.md

 ## 🧠 Notes
+- If you want to use system notification, please install [IBM Notifier](https://github.com/IBM/mac-ibm-notifications).

-- Modify StartInterval to change the check frequency (e.g., 3600 = 1 hour).
+- Modify `StartInterval` to change the check frequency (e.g., 3600 = 1 hour).

-- macOS notifications require Raycast.app to be installed in /Applications.
+- Modify `MEM_THRESHOLD_MB` to meet your management needs.

 - To stop the service:
 ```bash